SvenGroot/Ookii.CommandLine/src/Samples/LongShort/README.md

 ﻿# Long/short mode sample

-This sample shows the alternate long/short parsing mode, as well as some other options that can be customized.
-For example, it uses a NameTransform to make all the arguments dash-case, and uses case-sensitive argument matching.
+This sample alters the behavior of Ookii.CommandLine to be more like the POSIX conventions for command line arguments.
+To do this, enables the alternate long/short parsing mode, uses a [name transformation](../../../docs/DefiningArguments.md#name-transformation) to make all the argument names lower case with dashes between the words, and uses case-sensitive argument names.

-In long/short mode, each argument can have a long name, using the `--` prefix (by default), and a one-character short name, using the `-` prefix.
+This sample uses the same arguments as the [parser Sample](../Parser), so see that sample's source for more details about each argument.

-It uses the same arguments as the [Parser Sample](../Parser), so see that for more details about each argument.
+In long/short mode, each argument can have a long name, using the `--` prefix, and a one-character short name, using the `-` prefix (and '/' on Windows).
+The prefixes can be customized if desired.

-The default usage help has a slightly different format to accommodate the short names.
+When in this mode, the default usage help has a slightly different format to accommodate the short names.

 ```text
 Sample command line application using long/short parsing mode.
 The application parses the command